UBitSandBox/HYBRID-REST-TOPIC/README.md

 - Numpy
 - Scikit-learn

+Also you should have dictionaries with word embeddings
+We used the aligned pre-trained vectors dictionaries from FastText [1, 2]
+You can found them here : https://fasttext.cc/docs/en/aligned-vectors.html
+---
+#### References for fastText aligned dictionaries
+<a id="1">[1]</a>
+Joulin, A., Bojanowski, P., Mikolov, T., Jégou, H., & Grave, E. (2018).
+Loss in Translation: Learning Bilingual Word Mapping with a Retrieval Criterion.
+In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing.

+<a id="2">[2]</a>
+Bojanowski, P., Grave, E., Joulin, A., & Mikolov, T. (2017).
+Enriching Word Vectors with Subword Information.
+Transactions of the Association for Computational Linguistics, 5, 135–146.
+---

 # Usage
 For now, we use a json for each file as input containing ID as an integer and frequency distribution of words occurences.
 Example :